jmxpearson/bart_analysis/README.md

     - `plot_LFP_channel_raster.ipynb`: Plot power for a single channel, single frequency band for each trial in a rastergram-type plot.
     - `channel_correlation_clustering.ipynb`: Attempt to cluster channels together based on correlations among them.
     - `time_frequency_mean_across_channels.ipynb`: Perform time-frequency analysis on the mean across channels for a given dataset.
+    - `contrast_motor_start_vs_stop.ipynb`: Perform a time-frequency analysis of the contrast between identical motor movements at trial start and trial stop.
+    - `contrast_reward_vs_no_reward.ipynb`: Perform a time-frequency analysis of the contrasts between rewarded (stop) and unrewarded (pop and control) trials.

 ## Dependencies